-MTSL 580 - TESL Language Camp Practicum

-An integral feature of the Summer Institute (MTSL 501) is the TESL Language Camp which provides a unique opportunity for its participants to work with ESL students of various ages, nationalities, and proficiency levels.
+MTSL 580 Teaching English as a Second Language Camp Practicum credit: 1 An integral feature of the Summer Institute (MTSL 501) is the TESL Language Camp which provides a unique opportunity for its participants to work with ESL students of various ages, nationalities, and proficiency levels.
 Included in this enhanced hands-on experience are opportunities for observation, teaching, and participation in social activities with ESL students.

-MTSL 600 - Research Perspective in Second Language Education

-Introduces research methods and resources in the discipline with a focus on qualitative classroom-based approaches.
+MTSL 600 Research Perspectives in Second Language Education credits: 3 Introduces research methods and resources in the discipline with a focus on qualitative classroom-based approaches.
 A required prerequisite for MTSL 602 and MTSL 604.

-MTSL 602 - Thesis credits: 3
+MTSL 602 Thesis credits: 3